 The “M” in the TNM system describes whether the cancer has spread to other parts of the body, called metastasis.

-M0 (M plus zero): The cancer has not spread to other parts of the body.
+M0 (M zero): The cancer has not spread to other parts of the body.

 M1: The cancer has spread to other parts of the body beyond the nearby organs.

-Doctors assign the stage of the cancer by combining the T, N, and M information to say what stage the cancer is.
+Doctors combine the T, N, and M information (see above) to say what stage the tumor is.

 Stage I: The tumor is 5 cm or smaller and has not grown beyond the adrenal gland.
 It has not spread to the regional lymph nodes or to other parts of the body (T1, N0, M0).